What Do Notaries Do? A Comprehensive Guide to Their Duties and Importance

 Administering Oaths and Affirmations

 Notaries can administer oaths and affirmations, which are sworn statements for various legal purposes.
 They ensure that individuals taking these oaths or affirmations understand the gravity of their statements.
-By verifying identities during this process, notaries uphold the legal integrity of affidavits and other sworn documents.
+Notaries verify identities during this process and uphold the legal integrity of affidavits and other sworn documents.

 Types of Documents Handled by Notaries